svankampen/croghan/README.md

     3. The form has a hover effect added to the button to ensure the visitor understand this is functional button.

 ![image](./assets/images/contact_snip.JPG)

+---

+## Testing

+---

+### Validator Testing

+    - HTML
+        - No errors were returned when passing through the official W3C validator
+    - CSS
+        - No errors were found when passing through the official (Jigsaw) validator